Decided to visit New Zealand? ✔

 Jeans: That’s not to say you have to leave the jeans behind!
 Pack them too.
 You’ll definitely use them.

 Scarf or shawl: Possibly one of the most versatile articles of travel clothing you can possess!
-It can keep the sun off your shoulders, protect you against a chilly evening, serve as a blanket on the plane or bus or even use it as an impromptu picnic blanket.
+It can keep the sun off your shoulders, protect you against a chilly evening, serve as a blanket on the plane or bus or even use it as an impromptu picnic blanket or pillow.
 People swear by their travel scarves!

 Jandals/flip flops/thongs: Again, what you call them depends on where you’re coming from, but having footwear other than your walking shoes is essential.